2021-2022 Cooperative Baptist Fellowship Budget

 We also receive income from investments (for which we budget) because of scheduled earnings.
 We do not make any budget projections related to other gains/losses in investments held at HighGround Advisors in partnership with the CBF Foundation.

 Our revenue projections for unrestricted contributions, gifts to the Offering for Global Missions and designated gifts to field personnel programming are based on actual revenue received during the fiscal year just completed.
-When the budget was approved, we had 11 months of revenue data for the fiscal year that just ended.

 On Budgeted Expenditures